-This Order's primary intent is to reduce the risk of COVID-19 in the County for those who are not fully vaccinated as other protective measures are removed and to align with the State Public Health Officer's requirements and recommendations as the State fully reopens.
+This Order's primary intent is to reduce the transmission risk of COVID-19 in the County for all, especially those who are not fully vaccinated and fully vaccinated but immunocompromised persons, in the absence of other protective measures, like physical distancing requirements and capacity limits.

-This Order will be revised in the future to reflect the State Executive Orders, California Division of Occupational Safety and Health's (better known as Cal/OSHA) worksite requirements, and State Public Health Officer Orders and guidance.
+This Order will be revised in the future, if needed, to reflect the State Executive Orders, California Division of Occupational Safety and Health's (better known as Cal/OSHA) worksite requirements, State Public Health Officer Orders and guidance, and CDC recommendations.
 Should local COVID-19 conditions warrant, the Health Officer may, after consultation with the Board of Supervisors, issue Orders that are more restrictive than those of the State Public Health Officer.

 This Order is effective within the County of Los Angeles Public Health Jurisdiction, defined as all cities and unincorporated areas within the County of Los Angeles, with the exception of the cities of Long Beach and Pasadena that must follow their respective City Health Officer orders and guidance.
-This Order is effective at 12:01am on Tuesday, June 15, 2021 and will continue until further notice.
+This Order is effective at 11:59pm on Monday, August 23, 2021 and will continue until further notice.